-Easy Projects has a cool feature called the the resource loading simulator.
+Easy Projects has a cool feature called the resource loading simulator.
 It helps you run a live mock-up of how and when your selected team will be available to start and complete a project or assignment.

 You can also “reserve” a team member (s) for an upcoming project in other words “call dibs” on a specific person (s) for a specific upcoming time period.

 Once you finalize your team selections and timelines, the resource allocation is updated for other team leads or project managers who have access.
-Your team members will be able to see their upcoming assignment and not be able to take on work that interferes with their new impending schedule.
+Your team members will be able to see their upcoming assignments and not be able to take on work that interferes with their new impending schedule.

-This is done with just one quick click by selecting a date range, which will tell you whether said resource is available to fit your plan and what their workload will be during your planned timeline, factoring in all other projects, assignments and tasks they have already been assigned as well as any vacation or upcoming days they have already booked off.
+This is done with just one quick click by selecting a date range, which will tell you whether the said resource is available to fit your plan and what their workload will be during your planned timeline, factoring in all other projects, assignments, and tasks they have already been assigned as well as any vacation or upcoming days they have already booked off.

-Essentially, resource planning gives a project manager or team leader the ability to put together and reserve the perfect team (based on skill, availability and budget) for their project BEFORE officially allocating a single resource.
+Essentially, resource planning gives a project manager or team leader the ability to put together and reserve the perfect team (based on skill, availability, and budget) for their project BEFORE officially allocating a single resource.

 See How The Resource Loading Simulator works: